 The Texas Rat Snake has a varied diet including small mammals such as mice and rats as well as birds, lizards, frogs and eggs.
 They are excellent climbers and can often be seen scaling walls or trees in search of food.
 They will also scavenge for carrion or even scavenge for insects.
 They are non-venomous snakes but will bite if provoked.

-See also What is Tree swallow Animal
+See also What is Texas Indigo Snake Animal

 Distribution of Texas Rat Snake